vjekoart/retrovizor/Readme.md

 * ~Phase 2: design prototype~
 * ~Phase 3: code extraction: library and web components with test mechanisms~
 * ~Phase 4: content & pages, incl. related logic~
-* ~Phase 5: Add single E2E test - user journey (Jasmine, BDD)~
+* ~Phase 5: Add single E2E test - user journey~
-* Phase 6: code fine-tune (decoupling, style, remove comments, optimisations)
+* Phase 6: code fine-tune
-    * Visit stats: add a service/component (restructure FE into component), produce single publicly available JSON file with statistics per month, one endpoint to collect stats : maybe just a nginx configuration files?
+    * Visit stats: add a service/component (restructure FE into component), produce single publicly available JSON file with statistics per month, one endpoint to collect stats : maybe just an nginx configuration files?
     * CloseYourEyes
         * Expose options in the experiment view
+        * Create `retro-experiment-control` web component for experiment settings and control
         * Loading state, for all views (not nice, raw)
         * Homepage: limit animation size to full HD, don't break someones PC
         * Homepage/CloseYourEyes: handle error state (just log and keep a placeholder)
         * Code todos
         * Dot size: default 1px, but possible to increase so the animation is more pixelated and less-heavy?
     * Write tests for worker files
-    * Templates/views: like in Prospekt, single file with HTML/CSS/JS: build system should resolve CSS, babel-ify JS and similar, goal is to reduce load time by reducing number of requests to 1
+    * Templates/views: like in Prospekt, single file with HTML/CSS/JS: build system should resolve CSS, babel-ify JS and similar, goal is to reduce load time by reducing number of requests to 1 (I can simplify `src/views` file structure)
         * Enable source maps, possible because `sourceMappingURL=index.js.map`
     * Move `library.*` files from the root directory to `revizor/` folder, including the main `index.js` file, and expose something like `revizorFrontend()` so there's minimal code in the root `index.js` file - feeling should be as if I am using a library for building the app
         * What to do with `deploy` and `start` actions in `index.js`?